Organisers Carp Championships CIC t/a BCAC.

 - For a fish to count in the competition it must have been hooked squarely in the mouth or within 2 cm of the mouth.
 Foul hooked fish will be excluded and shall be returned to the water unregistered.

 - Each team shall be permitted to use up to four rods and baited hooks in the water at any time and have a further two rods per person in reserve set up and ready to use.
+The singles event is two baited rods and two in reserve.

 - Competitors must comply with requests from authorised media members at all times regarding media coverage.